ignatiusnata/datascienceunitec/HelloWorld.md

-# How to Use this R Files
-Bellow is the guideline on how to use the following R files within this repository
+# Hello World File

+This is the HelloWorld.md file as per required by the Data Science Lab exercise number 4.
+The link is already submitted in the word document.